 Mark holds a Bachelor of Commerce degree from the University of Alberta and is a certified general accountant.

 Fraser is responsible for strategic and operational planning as well as quality monitoring and support of improvement processes, information management and information technology.
-During his more than 22 years in health service management, he has held progressively more senior positions in health management consulting (PricewaterhouseCoopers and IBM), government (Ontario Ministry of Health, Huron Perth District Health Council) and health operations.
+During his more than 30 years in health service management, Fraser has held progressively more senior positions in health management consulting (PricewaterhouseCoopers and IBM), government (Ontario Ministry of Health, Huron Perth District Health Council) and health operations.

-Kelly Gunn, Vice President, Primary and Community Care and Chief Nursing Executive
+Aaron Bond: Vice President, Primary and Community Care

 Originally from South Africa, Dr. Chapman brings extensive experience in the health and public sectors.
 Beginning in 2007, he was Regional Director for the Northern Cancer Control Program, a dual appointment to Northern Health and the BC Cancer Agency.
 In September 2009, Dr. Chapman shared the role of Chief Medical Health Officer for Northern Health and in July 2011 became the sole holder of the title.

 Dr. Chapman moved into his current role in March 2013.
 He has full registration as a Community Medicine Specialist with the College of Physicians and Surgeons of BC, and has completed both the Licentiate of Medical Council of Canada (LMCC) and Royal College of Physician and Surgeons of Canada Fellowship exams.